 Restoration work will be closely monitored by both English Heritage and Brooklands Museum to ensure important aspects of the 90 plus year old buildings are strictly maintained.
-It will be a sympathetic restoration allowing visitors to be exposed to how the building would have looked in its heyday, whilst also bringing true English craftsmanship to life again.
+It will be a sympathetic restoration allowing visitors to be exposed to how the building would have looked in its heyday, whilst also bringing life to true English craftsmanship at its best.

 The planned use will allow Museum visitors the opportunity to view vintage and classic car restoration skills on countless marques of vehicles.
 It will be an evolving attraction, which will also provide historic material from the original AC Car’s factory in Thames Ditton, the legendary S F Edge of MD of AC Cars and J.A Joyce, who set the 1923 Test Hill record of 7.75sec in an early AC.

 Original wooden patens have been obtained for the handmade body construction for a number of early AC Cars based on traditional methods.
 It is planned to build close relationship with Brooklands College and its technology department for student participation in craftsmanship skills based learning.

 To see more images of the Buildings, click here>>

 or to view the latest developments, click here>>